lgreski/datasciencectacontent/README.md

 <tr><td valign="top">README.md</td><td valign="top">File explaining the purpose and contents of the repository, listing of links to specific content by course.</td><tr>
 </table>

-The remainder of this document serves as a directory of the content, aligning individual documents with the course\(s\) for which the content is relevant.
+The remainder of this README serves as a directory of the content, aligning individual documents with the course\(s\) for which the content is relevant.

 ## Course 1: Data Scientist's Toolbox